Garth Brooks: 1991–1993: Ropin' the Wind, The Chase, and Beyond the Season

 Brooks' third album, Ropin' the Wind, was released in September 1991.
 It had advance orders of 4 million copies and entered the Billboard 200 at No. 1, a first for a country artist.
 The album's musical content was a melange of country pop and honky-tonk; singles included "The River", "What She's Doing Now", and a cover of Billy Joel's "Shameless".
 It would become Brooks' second-best selling album, after No Fences.
 The success of Ropin' the Wind further propelled the sales of Brooks' first two albums, enabling Brooks to become the first country artist with three albums listed in the Billboard 200's top 20 in one week.
+NBC filmed Brooks' Reunion Arena concerts in Dallas on September 20 and 21, 1991, and premiered it as a television special two months later.

 After spending time in Los Angeles during the 1992 riots, Brooks co-wrote a gospel-country-rock hybrid single, "We Shall Be Free", to express his desire for tolerance.
 The song became the first single off his fourth album The Chase.
 The single only reached No. 12 on the Billboard Top Country Singles chart, Brooks' first song in three years to fail to make the top 10.
 Nonetheless, "We Shall Be Free" peaked at No. 22 on the Billboard Christian Songs charts through a marketing deal with Rick Hendrix Company, and earned Brooks a 1993 GLAAD Media Award.
 The next single released from The Chase was "Somewhere Other Than the Night", followed by "Learning to Live Again", which peaked at numbers one and two on the Hot Country Songs chart, respectively.
 The album's final single, "That Summer", would go on to be the most successful single from the album, reaching No. 1 in July 1993.

 Brooks released his first Christmas album, Beyond the Season on August 25, 1992.
 The album included classics such as "White Christmas" and "Silent Night", as well as an original tune, "The Old Man's Back in Town".
 "Beyond the Season" was the best-selling Christmas album in 1992, peaking at No. 2 on the Billboard 200 chart.